Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 # Clean architecture with Web API built with ASP .NET Core

-Even if you think right now that software architecture is not related with DevOps and DevSecOps, believe me you are wrong.
+Even if you think right now that software architecture is not related to DevOps and DevSecOps, believe me, you are wrong.
 I was too.
-Let me start with Clean Architecture description.
+Let me start with the Clean Architecture description.

 ![CleanArchitectureDiagram2.png](assets/CleanArchitectureDiagram2.PNG)

 As you can see in the above diagram, dependencies flow toward the innermost circle.
 The Application Core takes its name from its position at the core of this diagram.
 It has no dependencies on other application layers.
 The application’s entities and interfaces are at the very center.
 Just outside, but still in the Application Core, are domain services, which typically implement interfaces defined in the inner circle.
 Outside of the Application Core, both the UI and the Infrastructure layers depend on the Application Core, but not on one another (necessarily).
-We can see that each part has its own responsibility:
+We can see that each part has its responsibility:

-In the center there are entities and interfaces and also services without any external infrastructure dependencies.
+In the center, there are entities and interfaces and also services without any external infrastructure dependencies.
 This is the heart of the application - core business logic.
-Then we have infrastructure part where all infrastructure services are located: like the one for sending push notifications in our case.
+Then we have an infrastructure part where all infrastructure services are located: like the one for sending push notifications in our case.
-At the end there is UI layer where Controllers are located together with View Models.
+In the end, there is a UI layer where Controllers are located together with View Models.

 Now if we would like to add unit tests it is much easier to do it because core logic does not have any infrastructure dependencies: